avwo/whistle/README.md

 # Quick start

-Open [Rules](http://local.whistlejs.com/) tab in whistle，and create a grouping named `test` by context menu or `Create` button in menu bar.
-In the editor of newly created grouping, input rules as following and save：
+Open [Rules](http://local.whistlejs.com/) tab in whistle，and create a group named `test` by context menu or `Create` button in menu bar.
+Then follow the next steps to input rules and save.
 1. cofigure hosts

 	Specify the ip of [www.ifeng.com](http://www.ifeng.com/):